visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Housekeeping and Low-hanging Fruit
 ----------------------------------

-Part of the reason for developing this process is the acknowledgement of the existence of a different category of work,
+Part of the reason for developing this process is the acknowledgment of the existence of a different category of work,
 `Software Reliability Engineering (SRE) <https://en.wikipedia.org/wiki/Site_Reliability_Engineering>`_, that is an essential part of maintaining the overall quality of a software